JamesWoolfenden/pike/README.md

 So far I've added support for a larger number of AWS resources, but I have just added support for GCP.
 Feel free to submit PR or Issue, and then I'll take a look.

+**CAVEAT** The policies and roles are to get you started, there are no conditions and resources are all wildcards (for AWS) - this is definitely not best practice- you need will to modify these permissions to minimum required by adding these constrictions.

+These policies are determined statically, and we would need to determine the resource names that will be created.

 ## Table of Contents

 <!--toc:start-->